folm/bcoin/docs/Beginner's-Guide.md

 ### Troubleshooting

 If the build fails compilation for `fcoin-native` or `secp256k1-node` __validation will be slow__ (a block verification which should take 1 second on consumer grade hardware may take up to 15 seconds).
-Bcoin will throw a warning on boot if it detects a build failure.
+Folmcoin will throw a warning on boot if it detects a build failure.
 If you run into this issue, please post an issue on the repo.

 ## Starting up your first fcoin node